JockLawrie/SpineBasedRecordLinkage.jl/README.md

 - __Record linkage__ is, at its core, the problem of determining whether two records refer to the same entity.

-- The 2 basic approaches to record linkage are:
-  - __Cluster-based linkage__: Records from the various data sets are clustered according to their content.
-  - __Spine-based linkage__:   Records are linked one at a time to a __spine__ - a table in which each record specifies an entity.
+- Spine-based record linkage links records one at a time to a __spine__ - a table in which each record specifies an entity.

 ## Usage